Things to do in Chernihiv, an easy side-trip from Kyiv and a hidden gem East of the Dnipro River

 If you are interested in, or just like looking at, this style of architecture, you might want to check out our dedicated page on the subject.
 Architectonic is an ongoing project that documents the stark and, in our opinion, magnificent buildings and monuments found in Eastern Europe, the Balkans and the former USSR.

-Where we stayed in Chernihiv
+Where to stay in Chernihiv

-Chernihiv is best reached from Kiev.
-Regular marshrutkas (fixed-route minivans) depart from outside Kiev’s Lisova metro station.
+Chernihiv is best reached from Kyiv.
+Regular marshrutkas (fixed-route minivans) depart from outside Kyiv’s Lisova metro station.
 The journey time is around two hours and, upon arrival, you will be dropped off outside the Hotel Ukraina in the centre of the city.
 Going in the other direction, marshrutkas depart from the bus stop just around the corner from the Hotel Ukraina on Peremohy Avenue.
 There are also buses making the same journey: they charge the same and drop off and pick up from exactly the same locations as the marshrutkas in both cities.

-You only need to head to the bus station in Chernihiv (which is next to the train station) if you are going to Slavutych or trying to get to another destination without first returning to Kiev.
+You only need to head to the bus station in Chernihiv (which is next to the train station) if you are going to Slavutych or trying to get to another destination without first returning to Kyiv.
 There must be transport to other places in Ukraine, for example east towards Kharkiv and destinations in between but, for us personally, finding out information was challenging.
 There isn’t much online (this website is sometimes helpful but is frustrating to use) and getting facts in person is difficult if you don’t speak Ukrainian or Russian.
-Our initial plan was to head somewhere rather than Kiev when we left Chernihiv but due to the problems cited above, we gave up on that idea and returned to the capital and found onward transport from there.
+Our initial plan was to head somewhere rather than Kyiv when we left Chernihiv but due to the problems cited above, we gave up on that idea and returned to the capital and found onward transport from there.

 Is Chernihiv worth visiting?